 Christobel Munson (Chair)

-Christobel Munson spent decades working in journalism, film, publishing, marketing, IT and communications in Europe, Asia, the Middle-East, Australia and America.
+Christobel Munson spent decades working in journalism, film, publishing, marketing, IT and communications in Asia, the Middle-East, Australia and America.

 Katrina Shields (Deputy Chair)

 Katrina Shields has a background in sustainability and activist education, as well as counselling and Occupational Therapy.
 She is the author of several books on these subjects including ‘In the Tiger’s Mouth' and 'Sustainability for Educators'.

 Katrina is involved with Zero Emissions Byron because she feels taking practical actions to lower emissions and building the climate action movement feels like the most important thing to do given what we know.

 Based in Mullumbimby she loves growing food, hiking, meditation and being in unspoilt natural places with friends and family.

 Robert Goodwill’s working life was in investment banking, infrastructure project management and development, and mass transport.
 Following that, he worked with the peak conservation body of the wet tropics.

 With a keen interest in sustainability, “cultural change agent” Robert has skills as a business analyst, governance, contracts, business case development and general organisational management.